 - cortex which has poor collateral supply (e.g. insular ribbon) is more vulnerable 6

-Visualization of loss of grey-white matter differentiation is aided by the use of a stroke window which has narrow width and slightly lower center than routine brain window (width = 8, center = 32 HU)18.
+Visualization of loss of grey-white matter differentiation is aided by the use of a stroke window which has a narrow width and slightly lower center than routine brain window (width = 8, center = 32 HU)18.

 With time the hypoattenuation and swelling become more marked resulting in a significant mass effect.
 This is a major cause of secondary damage in large infarcts.